JoanSimonutti/JoanSimonutti/README.md

 My core technologies are JavaScript (ES6+), TypeScript, React.js, Node.js, Express, and MongoDB.
 I also have experience with Python (Flask), .NET (C#/VB.NET), Java, SQL Server, and MySQL.

-I apply best practices in architecture, testing, and security, including MVC, validation with Zod, JWT authentication with refresh tokens, and CI/CD with GitHub Actions.
-I also have experience with deployments on Vercel and Render, ensuring quality, scalability, and performance in every project.
+I apply best practices in architecture, testing, and security, including MVC, validation with Zod, JWT authentication with refresh tokens, and CI/CD with GitHub Actions, among other modern development practices.

 ---